 |Example content algorithms||Example product algorithms|

-See BlueConic recommendation algorithms for details on how BlueConic develops lists of content or products to recommend.
+See BlueConic recommendation algorithms for details on how BlueConic develops lists of personalized content or products to recommend.

 2. Exploitation Phase

 During the exploitation phase, use what you learned during the exploration phase to get the maximum amount of value out of the BlueConic recommendations engine.
 This means turning off all variants except the best performing one.

 3. Continuous Improvement Phase

 Our most successful BlueConic customers are continuously improving the quality of their recommendations.
 Once you've figured out the best algorithm combination across all visitors, it's time to start thinking about specific audience segments that would benefit from recommendations specifically tailored to them.

 The rest of this post examines methods for evaluating and optimizing algorithm the performance of content and product recommendations.

 Kernel Density Estimate